TyNguyen-Git/audioVisualizer/README.md

+Because of Web Browser CORS policy restrictions, the audio visualizer cannot be run normally on a web browser.
+It must first be hosted on some type of server like apache or a web extension that creates a temporary server.

 audioVisualizer is a HTML/CSS based audio visualizer built through the usage of canvas and the Audio Context Web API.

 This project was done to practice both my CSS, HTML, and general coding foundations, as well as practice on creating static websites.